 The genesis of the project was the enactment of the "Wyoming Processing Cooperative Law" in 2001 and the "Minnesota Cooperative Associations Act" in 2003.
 The Province of Saskatchewan enacted an Act for similar purposes that predated the Wyoming law.
-Tennessee, Iowa and Wisconsin have enacted statues based on the Minnesota Act.
+Tennessee and Iowa have enacted statues based on the Minnesota Act.
+Wisconsin has introduced similar legislation the past three years and it passed the legislature this year only to be vetoed by the Governor on technical revenue grounds.
+The Governor, however, expressed his general support and stated he would sign a similar bill that fixed the revenue problem if it was presented him.
+At the time of the writing of these notes it is the Reporters' understanding the corrected version has again passed the two houses of the Wisconsin legislature.
 Similar legislation was introduced in Vermont and Missouri but not passed.